PProvost/www.peterprovost.org/source/_posts/2012-06-09-unit-testing-asp-dot-net-mvc-web-api.md

 ## Conclusion

 Hopefully this post showed you a few new things.
 First, we got to see another example of using Stubs in unit tests.
-We also got to see how to use Ninject in an MVC4 Web API project.
-Finally, we learned a bit about how to deal with the nastiness around the `HttpRequestMessage.CreateResponse` extension method.
+Also, we learned a bit about how to deal with the nastiness around the `HttpRequestMessage.CreateResponse` extension method.

 Personally I wish that POST handler was as easy to test as the rest of the controller was.
 One of my favorite things about MVC was always that the separation of concerns let me test things in isolation.
 When a controller doesn't have tight dependencies on the web stack, it is a well-behaved controller.
 Unfortunately, when you want to create a controller that followed the HTTP spec for POST, you will find this a bit hard today.
 But at least we found a way around it.

 Let me know what you think!